celestiaorg/docs/developers/blobstream.md

 Custom ranges can be requested using the `BlobstreamX` contract to create proofs for specific Celestia block batches.
-These ranges can be constructed as `[latestBlock, customTargetBlock)`, with `latestBlock` is the latest block height that was committed to by the `BlobstreamX` contract, and `latestBlock > customTargetBlock`, and `customTargetBlock - latestBlock <= DATA_COMMITMENT_MAX`.
+These ranges can be constructed as `[latestBlock, customTargetBlock)`, with `latestBlock` as the latest block height that was committed to by the `BlobstreamX` contract, and `latestBlock > customTargetBlock`, and `customTargetBlock - latestBlock <= DATA_COMMITMENT_MAX`.